 In the UK, figs are best grown in a pot or container which can initially be 35 cm in diameter and successively 45 cm in diameter and at least 40 cm in depth.
+Read an article on how to grow fig trees.

 In northern locations, if the container is mobile, it can be brought into a shed from November to March to protect the fruiting tips from frost.
 If the tree is left outside during the winter months. it is best to wrap a double layer of garden fleece around the main branches to stop the tips of the branches being damaged by winter frosts.